Clinical-Genomics/cg_lims/README.md

 The External Program Plug-in (EPP) is a script that is configuerd to be run from within a lims step.

 Clinical Genomics LIMS is using both scripts that are developed and maintained by Genologics, and scripts that are developed by developers at Clinical Genomics.
-Scripts developed and maintained by Clinical Genomics are collected in this repocitory.
+Scripts developed and maintained by Clinical Genomics are located in [cg_lims/cg_lims/EPPs](https://github.com/Clinical-Genomics/cg_lims/tree/master/cg_lims/EPPs).